madanyc/workfront-learn.en/help/workfront-for-proofing-users/upload-proofs-in-workfront/upload-a-proof-of-a-website.md

 ---
 title: How to Upload a Proof of a Website
 description: Learn how to upload a website as a static proof and interactive proof in [!DNL Adobe Workfront].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8835
+exl-id: 7e75e409-f87e-46f6-8ff1-f55bbdd892f6
 ---
 # Upload a proof of a website